 Cassandra L. Carberry MD, MS, FACOG, is Assistant Professor (Clinical) of Obstetrics and Gynecology at the Warren Alpert Medical School of Brown University.
 She is an attending in the Division of Urogynecology and Reconstructive Pelvic Surgery at Women & Infants Hospital and the Director of Clinical Services for her division.
 Her professional practice as a women’s healthcare provider gives Dr. Carberry another perspective on issues pertinent to our membership.
 She is enthusiastic about developing and implementing programs and policies that are family-friendly and help address the gender gap in medicine.
 Dr. Carberry is also committed to the education of future women’s health care providers, actively engaged in teaching and mentoring medical students, residents and fellows.
 She is the mother of a daughter and a son.
 E-mail: email@example.com.

 Neha S. Hudepohl, MD, is a reproductive psychiatrist at Women & Infants Hospital, Assistant Professor of Psychiatry & Human Behavior at Alpert Medical School, Medical Director of the Center for Women’s Behavioral Health, and program director for the fellowship in women's mental health.
 She specializes in the mental health care of women at a vulnerable time of life: their transition to motherhood.
 Dr. Hudepohl looks forward to supporting MDF members to navigate this transition and is committed to the ideals of MDF: to create a supportive network of professionals and mothers that allows for shared, mutual respect and support of women working to make the pieces of their lives fit together.
-She is the mother of a two-year-old son, and a newborn daughter.
-E-mail: NHudepohl@Wihri.org.
+She is the mother of a son and a daughter.
+E-mail: NHudepohl@wihri.org.

 Members of the First MDF Advisory Board